ljongkind/cripchorder/README.md

 ### About nice!nano v2
 USB-C 'brain piece' for the keyboard.
+The nice!nano is a Pro Micro replacement development board offering BLE using the nRF52840 chip.
 It utilizes the ZMK firmware.
-The ZMK manual is here: https://zmk.dev/docs It also makes wireless BLE connectivity possible if paired with a battery.
+The ZMK manual is here: https://zmk.dev/docs Nice!nano also makes wireless BLE connectivity possible if paired with a battery.
 Bluetooth 4.2 or newer is supported.
 BLE = Bluetooth Low Energy.
 So it doesn't drain the battery that hard.